MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`serviceName`** - **Service Name**<br>
 `string`.
 Required when `action = Run a specific service`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the name of the service you want to run.
+Specifies the name of the service you want to run.
 <!-- :::editable-content-end::: -->
 <br>